 - Acute – May last for days or weeks and frequently occurs due to work stress, family pressures and other trauma.

+Restless legs syndrome (RLS): An irresistible urge to move legs.
+RLS sufferers often also have PLMD.
 Although RLS affects many men and women across the United States, the root cause of this syndrome is unknown.
-Furthermore, therapies are available to control the condition, but there is no known cure to eliminate RLS.